Chess: Mathematics

 In 1913, Ernst Zermelo used chess as a basis for his theory of game strategies, which is considered one of the predecessors of game theory.
 Zermelo's theorem states that it is possible to solve chess, i.e. to determine with certainty the outcome of a perfectly played game (either White can force a win, or Black can force a win, or both sides can force at least a draw).
-However, with 1043 legal positions in chess, it will take an impossibly long time to compute a perfect strategy with any feasible technology.
+With 1043 legal positions in chess, however, it will take an impossibly long time to compute a perfect strategy with any feasible technology.